square/certigo/README.md

 Certigo is a utility to examine and validate certificates in a variety of formats.

+Currently supported formats are X.509 (DER/PEM), JCEKS/JKS, PKCS7 and PKCS12.
+Need support for an exotic certificate storage format that's not yet supported?
+Open an issue on Github and maybe we can add it.
+We enjoy the challenge!

 ### Install

 To install certigo, simply use: